Kerry babies case: Events

 Hayes was charged with murder, but the charge was thrown out by a judge, and the Kerry Babies Tribunal, headed by Mr Justice Kevin Lynch, was set up to investigate the behaviour of the Gardaí in the case.
-Judge Lynch found that Joanne Hayes killed the baby on the farm by choking it to stop it crying, in spite of state pathologist Dr John Harbison's inability to determine the cause of death.
+Judge Lynch found that Joanne Hayes killed the baby on the farm by choking it to stop it crying, despite state pathologist Dr John Harbison's inability to determine the cause of death.
 Judge Lynch rejected claims by the Hayes family that they had been assaulted by Gardaí and that the confessions were obtained through coercion.
 Joanne Hayes had claimed that Gardaí slapped, threatened, and coerced her into making a false confession, and other family members had alleged that Gardaí used harassment and physical intimidation to get false confessions.
 Gene Kerrigan commented in 2006, "In the opinion of some, the report never convincingly explained how people who were entirely innocent of any involvement whatever in stabbing a baby should make very detailed confessions that fitted into the facts of the baby found on the beach."
 The case was also noteworthy for having a psychiatrist admit under oath that the definition of sociopath he had used to describe Joanne Hayes in his testimony would apply to "about half the population of the country".

 Repercussions

 The case raised serious questions about the culture of the Garda Síochána, and the treatment of unmarried mothers in Irish society.
 Journalist Nell McCafferty's book about the case was titled A Woman to Blame.
-Joanne Hayes co-wrote a book with John Barrett about the episode called My Story.
+Joanne Hayes co-wrote a book with John Barrett about her experience called My Story.
 Four Gardaí on the case took legal action against the authors and publishers of the book, as well as shops that sold it.
 They received out-of-court settlements totalling over €127,000.

-In the aftermath of the case the murder squad was disbanded, and the four Gardaí assigned to desk duties, in what was seen as a demotion.
+In the aftermath of the case, the murder squad was disbanded, and the four Gardaí assigned to desk duties, in what was seen as a demotion.
 In 2004, Joanne Hayes offered to undergo a DNA test to establish that she was not the mother of the baby on the beach.
-However, one of the officers on the case, Gerry O'Carroll, also sought such a test, saying that he believed the tests will prove the superfecundation theory correct.
+Additionally, one of the officers on the case, Gerry O'Carroll, also sought such a test, saying that he believed the tests would prove the superfecundation theory correct.

-The parents or killer of the baby on the beach, later named "Baby John", have never been identified.
+The killer of the baby on the beach, later named "Baby John", has never been identified.
 The gravesite has been repeatedly vandalised, but no suspect has ever been identified for this either.
+In March 2023, a man and a woman were arrested in connection with the case, with DNA proving they were the parents of Baby John.